Proteins as sentences

-As mentioned, the deep neural network is trained by masking a fraction of amino acids in the input sequence.
+As mentioned, the training of the deep neural network takes place by masking a fraction of amino acids in the input sequence.
 Moreover, it predicts the true amino acid at the noised positions from the complete sequence context.
 Therefore, the final hidden representation of the same network is a sequence of vectors, one for each position in the input sequence.
 From this representation, both an amino acid embedding and a protein embedding can be obtained.

 Blending deep learning and amino acid embedding

 In the amino acid embedding, well-separated clusters are visible.
-Hydrophobic and polar amino acids are grouped separately, including a tight grouping of aromatic amino acids.
+Hydrophobic and polar amino acids end in separate groups, containing a tight group of aromatic amino acids.
 Hence, the negatively charged amino acids and the positively charged ones form two separate groups, and another cluster contains the three smallest molecular weight amino acids.

 Once can obtain the protein embedding by averaging features across the full length of the output sequence.
 That is a lower dimensional representation of the input sequence.
-In this space, each protein is represented as a single point and similar sequences are mapped to nearby points.
-Interestingly, proteins with similar functions in different species were clustered together.
-Moreover, the learned features allowed to predict the 3-dimensional structure of the protein based only on the raw amino acid sequence and information about their biological activity.
+In this space, a single point represents each protein.
+Moreover, similar sequences map onto nearby points.
+Interestingly, the algorithm clusters toghether proteins with similar functions in different species.
+In addition, the learned features allows to predict the 3-dimensional structure of the protein based only on the raw amino acid sequence and information about their biological activity.
 Researchers in proteomics and protein structure discovery know how challenging such a task is.

 In other words, the neural network could find structures that characterise sequences correctly without human intervention.